Muqaddas776/CodeAlpha_Stock_Prediction_using_LSTM/README.md

 # STOCK PREDICTION USING LSTM

+## Overview
-This project focuses on predicting stock prices using a Long Short-Term Memory (LSTM) neural network, a specialized type of recurrent neural network (RNN) designed to model and predict time-series data effectively.
-By leveraging historical stock price data, the model aims to forecast future stock prices, enabling users to gain insights into potential market trends and make more informed trading decisions.
+This project is focused on predicting the stock prices of Microsoft Corporation (MSFT) using a Long Short-Term Memory (LSTM) neural network.
+The model uses historical stock data to forecast future prices, offering insights that can be valuable for investors and traders.
+The dataset is sourced from Yahoo Finance, and the project involves data preprocessing, model building, training, and evaluation.

-## Dataset
-The dataset used in this project consists of historical stock prices for Microsoft Corporation (MSFT).
-The data is sourced from the Yahoo Finance API, which provides reliable and up-to-date stock market data, including open, high, low, close prices, and trading volume.
-This rich dataset serves as the foundation for training and testing the LSTM model.

-## Project Objectives
+## Key Points
-Data Collection: Fetch historical stock prices for Microsoft Corporation (MSFT) using the Yahoo Finance API.
+1. Dataset: Microsoft Corporation (MSFT) stock data sourced from Yahoo Finance.
+2. Data Overview: Initial exploration using head(), info(), dtypes, describe(), and checking for missing values.
+3. Data Visualization: Plotting the historical Close price to understand stock trends.
-Data Preprocessing: Clean and preprocess the data, including handling missing values and creating sequences for model input.
+4. Data Preparation: Normalization and creating time-series sequences for LSTM input.
-Model Building: Design and train an LSTM model capable of capturing temporal dependencies in the stock price data.
+5. Model Building: Constructing, compiling, and training the LSTM model.
-Prediction: Use the trained LSTM model to predict future stock prices and evaluate the model’s performance.
+6. Prediction: Predicting stock prices on test data and evaluating performance.
-Visualization: Plot and visualize the predicted stock prices against actual prices to assess the model’s accuracy and reliability.
+7. Results Visualization: Plotting predicted prices against actual prices to assess model accuracy.

 ## Requirements

 1. Python 3.x
-2. Libraries:
+Libraries:
-3. TensorFlow/Keras
+2. TensorFlow/Keras
-4. NumPy
+3. NumPy
-5. Pandas
+4. Pandas
-6. Matplotlib
+5. Matplotlib
-7. Scikit-learn
+6. Scikit-learn
-8. yfinance
+7. yfinance

 ## Results
 The model’s predictions will be output as graphs showing the comparison between actual and predicted stock prices for Microsoft Corporation (MSFT).